khakhalin/Dynamic-clamp-2018/reviews and responses.md

 between temporal tuning and synaptic duration implies a co-tuning of preferr parameters.”

 Of these four paragraphs, the last one reports a negative result that is not shown in Figure 3.
-The first three paragraphs are indeed dedicated to panels Figure 3EF, but we cannot in good faith replace them with one sentence, as the statement we are making is not statistically obvious.
+The first three paragraphs are indeed dedicated to panels Figure 3EF, but we cannot in a good faith replace them with one sentence, as the statement we make there is not statistically obvious.
 We believe that an attempt to gloss it over by pushing the statistical analysis to the methods section would not be fair.
-The issue, as we describe in the text, is that while graphs 3E and 3F have similar axes, and both show a linear dependency, they have opposite slopes.
+The issue, as we describe it, is that while graphs 3E and 3F have similar axes, and both show a linear dependency, they have opposite slopes.
 Had the slopes be the same, we would have just reported a correlation in one sentence.
-But with the data we have, we need to be more specific, as we observed that the within-group correlation is positive, yet the between-group correlation is negative: a situation that is typical for larger datasets, but that some readers may not be familiar with.
+But with the data we have, we need to be more specific, as we observed that the within-group correlation is positive, yet the between-group correlation is negative: a situation that is not uncommon for large datasets, but that some readers may not be intimately familiar with.

-We are aware that this section is read differently by different readers, and we received some conflicting advice in the past about the level of details needed to communicate this message.
-For example, those who have explicitly discussed Simpson's paradox in their statistics classes typically find our use of this term very helpful, while those who haven't used this term before, may find it distracting.
+We are aware that this section may read differently for different readers, and we received some conflicting advice in the past, about the level of details that is optimal for communicating this message.
+For example, readers who remember discussing Simpson's paradox in their statistics classes typically find our mentioning of this term helpful, while those who haven't encountered this term before, tend to find it distracting.
 For now, we opt to include it, even though it seems to be appreciated by only one half of our target audience.

-Nevertheless, in current version of the paper, we shortened this section from 411 to 294 words.
+Nevertheless, in this new version of the paper, we shortened this section from 411 to 294 words.

 > - In reference to the text at the bottom of page10: Is it possible to include a summary